ArtisticCodr/KiDS_Domaci1/README.md

 Parameter: -<br>
 Description: Turn off the application.
 Stops all thread pools and tells all threads to finish properly.<br><br>

+# Executables
+Folowing [this](https://github.com/ArtisticCodr/KiDS_Keyword_counter/tree/master/Runnable) link you can get to the directory with the executable jar files and example of the configuration file.

 # Note
 This Project was written as a part of the course "Concurrent and Distributed Systems" at The Faculty Of Computer Science in Belgrade